kyverno/kyverno/documentation/writing-policies-generate.md

             policyname: "default"
 ````

-In this example, when the policy is applied, any new namespace will receive a NetworkPolicy based on the specified template that by default denies all inbound and outbound traffic.
+In this example new namespaces will receive a NetworkPolicy that default denies all inbound and outbound traffic.

 ---